-A password manager doesn’t eliminate risk.
+A secure corporate password manager doesn’t eliminate risk.
 It does significantly reduce it for most use cases.
 If you do use a password manager, then you should pick an absolutely killer password.
 Remember that this password lets someone into all of your other passwords.

 Passwords are stored in an encrypted form.

-Passwords are replicated between devices ensuring access from mobile or desktop
+Passwords are replicated between devices ensuring access from mobile or desktop.

-Gives employees the freedom of using a different password for every account without having to remember every one of them.
+A corporate password management system gives employees the freedom of using a different password for every account without having to remember every one of them.

-Gives a way to come up with different, long, and complex passwords.
+Also gives employees a way to come up with different, long, and complex passwords.

 Accessible on a variety of apps and devices.